ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Paintings.md

 31. Coat and Cot = A
 32. Flan and Fan = L
 33. Coast and Cost = A
 34. Picture of a stage and picture of some flowers.
 Dais and Daisy = Y ???
+Stage and sage = T ???
 35. Sand and And = S
 36. Pilot and Plot = I
 37. Plane and Pane = L